Levarix/devops-interview-task/README.md

 You should prepare the necessary Kubernetes YAML files.
 These should include:

-- Deployment configuration for the application with environment variable with name `secret` vith value from kubernetes secret.
+- Deployment configuration for the application with environment variable `secret` and value taken from kubernetes secret.
 - Service configuration if required.
 - A secret configuration containing sensitive information which is: `sUp3rS3creTVa1u3#`